After a successful first launch in October 2019, SEO Sprint is now back for 2020!

 In terms of credentials, Shane Melaugh has several SEO and entrepreneurial successes over the years, but the main ones are:

-- Launched WordPress theme and plugin company Thrive Themes, which gets over 250,000 organic pageviews from search engines each month
+- Launched WordPress theme and plugin company Thrive Themes, which consistently gets over 160,000 organic pageviews from search engines each month (as of July 2020)

 - Launched and marketed SECockpit.com, a keyword and search engine analysis tool (note: he’s no longer involved in the project)

-What’s more, Shane created the SEO Sprint course alongside SEO expert Viola Ava, so you can be sure that there’s plenty of proven experience behind what’s being taught.
+What’s more, Shane created the SEO Sprint course alongside SEO expert Viola Eva, so you can be sure that there’s plenty of proven experience behind what’s being taught.

 Why you should learn SEO